veecode-platform/spacelift-backstage-plugins/README.md

 ## Available Plugins

-This monorepo hosts the following plugins:
+This monorepo hosts the following plugins and modules:

 - **[Spacelift Backend Plugin](./packages/spacelift-io-backend/README.md)**: Handles communication with the Spacelift API and provides data to the frontend.
 Published as `@veecode/spacelift-io-backstage-integration-backend`.
   - [View README](./packages/spacelift-io-backend/README.md)